houseofcat/RabbitMQ.Core/README.md

 # RabbitMQ.Core
- The Unofficial Port of the Official RabbitMQ.Client To Pure NetCore 3.x
+ The Unofficial Port of the Official RabbitMQ DotNet Client to pure NetCore 3.x

 ### What version is it based on?
 v5.1.2.